 - Liver Toxicity: This medication can cause liver toxicity, which your oncology care team may monitor for using blood tests called liver function tests.
 Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown, or you have pain in your abdomen, as these can be signs of liver toxicity.

 - Kidney Problems: Lomustine can impact your kidney functions, especially after receiving large doses of this medication over time.
 Your healthcare team will monitor your kidney function during and after treatment.
-If you experience changes in the amount, color or frequency of you urine, report this to your healthcare team immediately.
+If you experience changes in the amount, color, or frequency of your urine, report this to your healthcare team immediately.

-- Eye Concerns: While receiving lomustine, some patients may develop visual disturbances, changes in your eyesight, or blindness .
-Notify your healthcare team if you develop any eye pain, swelling, redness or any vision changes, including blurriness and sensitivity to light.
+- Eye Concerns: While receiving lomustine, some patients may develop visual disturbances, changes in their eyesight, or blindness.
+Notify your healthcare team if you develop any eye pain, swelling, redness, or any vision changes, including blurriness and sensitivity to light.

 Sexual & Reproductive Concerns